RMCollins175/Spectator-Tech-Test/README.md

 - Styling
     - my NewsStory component inherited styling from my DiscoverNews css
     - as a quick workaround I just overrided my NewsStory component with different styling.
+- Issues with the API
+    - There was some issue with searching for articles and passing the title as props to other components via react router.
+I had to, in some instance perform URI encoding/decoding. but clicking on some articles can cause crashes as for some reason URI encoding is applied.
+I intend to put some basic error state conditions if this happens as reversing the encoding just does not seem to work.

 #### Other Musings
 - Styling